braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/retargeting/facebook.md

 ### Step 2: Export your users into Facebook

-Braze's Facebook audience export is accessible through the **Segments** page.
+In Braze, Facebook audience export is accessible through the **Segments** page.

 1. On the **Segments** page, click the gear next to the segment you'd like to export.
 2. Click **Export as Facebook Audience**. <br><br>![A list of Braze segments.
 For the first segment, the setting symbol is selected and the "Export as Facebook Audience" button is shown.][11]